Eastern box turtle: Behaviour

+Terrapene carolina is more active in the morning than at other times and is known to burrow in leafy debris, brush, or soil.
+These burrows are called "resting forms" and they are used to regulate temperature or hydrate.
+They have also been known to take "baths" in shallow streams and ponds or puddles, and during hot periods may submerge in mud for days at a time.
+However, if placed in water that is too deep (completely submerged), they may drown.
+Many Eastern box turtles try to avoid stressful environmental conditions.
+During winter, these turtles will burrow into the soil and stay dormant until the temperature rises.

 Eastern box turtles are known to have high site fidelity and remain in the same home range for a very long period.
 Some have been known to stay at the same site for upwards of 32 years, which is highly uncommon for reptiles.
 They have a very strong homing instinct and will rarely travel more than 1.5 miles (2.5 km) from their home territory.
 When they are relocated, they will still try to find their way back to their original home range.
+Home ranges of relocated turtles can be up to be three times larger than resident turtles in an area.
+They move less when in an isolated habitat.

 Diet

 The eating habits of eastern box turtles vary greatly due to individual taste, temperature, lighting, and their surrounding environment.

 Unlike warm-blooded animals, their metabolism does not drive their appetite; instead, they can just lessen their activity level, retreat into their shells, and halt their food intake until better conditions arise.